Weak flu season tempers Reckitt growth boost from pandemic-led cleaning

 In India, reeling under a devastating second wave of coronavirus, the company "is seeing no impact as of now," he said, while adding that it was increasing its marketing spend around messaging to help rein in the virus.

-Reckitt joins a list of consumer product companies boosting marketing spend to retain 2020 gains in market share, helping firms such as WPP, the world’s biggest advertising company, to post an earlier-than-expected recovery in sales growth after a damaging pandemic year.
+Reckitt joins a list of consumer product companies boosting marketing spend to retain 2020 gains in market share, helping firms such as WPP (WPP.L), the world's biggest advertising company, to post an earlier-than-expected recovery in sales growth after a damaging pandemic year. read more

 The company, which rebranded itself to Reckitt from RB last month, kept its forecast for full-year sales growth between flat and up 2%, saying it remained on track for its medium-term goal to grow revenue 4% to 6%.